steveio/ArrayStats/README.md

 Arduino Array Stats

-Simple c++ class for Arduino compute array math for trend analysis.
+Simple c++ class for Arduino to compute array math for running trend analysis.

-Designed to solve problem of maintaining statistics for sensor data sampled at second, minute and hour intervals.
+Designed to solve problem of maintaining statistics for sensor data either a single n sized array or for data sampled in cyclic buffer at second, minute and hour intervals.

 Similar to https://www.arduino.cc/reference/en/libraries/runningaverage/ with enhancements to answer questions
 - were values rising / falling?
 - by what magnitude?
 - what was rate of change?

+Also, includes a container wrapper class providing a simple API to maintain time delimited samples.

 Computes: